 I saw a new logo for an organization on a billboard.
 The new logo was ornate, elongated and fine-lined.
 To some it is beautiful.
 To a digital graphic designer it is a blur in the night.

 The mantra for the modern, digital designer is simplicity and legibility on smaller screens and devices.
-You have to start thinking smart phone, watches (and other apparel devices) and app buttons.
-The application and usage issues are forcing many companies to adapt to 2 logos, although they call one a logo and the other an icon.
+You have to start thinking smartphone, watches (and other apparel devices) and app buttons.
+The application and usage issues are forcing many companies to adapt with two logos, although they call one a logo and the other an icon.
 I view them as the same thing.

 Today’s logos, and accompanying style guide, need to start with a mobile-first orientation.
 Once you have that logo use established, then design for the billboard.
 More eyeballs will view the logo online than will ever see the board on the side of the road.